AkankshaSomayaji/eQSolve/README.md

 # eQSolve
 A Webtech assignment on a website that provides solutions to linear and quadratic equations.

-This project is implement with visual studio.
+This project is implemented with visual studio.